VinayKDH/Infosys_Agentic/labs/README.md

 Refer to the main lab documentation files in the parent directory for detailed explanations and exercises.

-## Python 3.14 Compatibility
+## Python 3.11 Compatibility

-All labs have been updated to work with Python 3.14.
-Key changes:
+All labs are optimized for **Python 3.11** which provides:
+- ✅ Excellent stability with LangChain
+- ✅ Full package compatibility
+- ✅ No compatibility warnings
+- ✅ Best performance

+Key features:
-- Updated all package versions to latest compatible releases
+- Updated all package versions for Python 3.11 compatibility
 - Migrated to LangChain Core imports (`langchain_core`)
 - Updated RAG implementation to use LCEL (LangChain Expression Language)
 - All Pydantic models use v2 syntax
+- Fallback imports for maximum compatibility

-See `PYTHON_3_14_COMPATIBILITY.md` for detailed information about compatibility updates.
+See `PYTHON_3_11_SETUP.md` for detailed setup instructions.